VictoriaMetrics/VictoriaMetrics/README.md

 This instructs Prometheus to add `datacenter=dc-123` label to each time series sent to remote storage.
 The label name may be arbitrary - `datacenter` is just an example.
-The label value must be unique across Prometheus instances, so time series may be filtered and grouped by this label.
+The label value must be unique across Prometheus instances, so those time series may be filtered and grouped by this label.

 It is recommended upgrading Prometheus to [v2.10.0](https://github.com/prometheus/prometheus/releases) or newer,